pchaos/Presearch-Automate/README.md

 1. Selenium -
 `pip install selenium`

+2. python-dotenv -
+`pip install -U python-dotenv`

 Drivers are required for Selenium like Google Chrome Driver and Mozilla Gecko Driver, those drivers can be downloaded from [seleniumhq](https://www.seleniumhq.org/download/) website.

 ### Usage
 **Note-** Follow the comments

 1. Register for [Presearch](https://www.presearch.org/login) website.
-2. Enter your credentials - *email and password* in script.
+2. Enter your credentials - *email and password* in file ".env".
 3. Change the path for json file and selenium driver.
 4. Change the proxy setting.